Southern District, Hong Kong

 The Southern District is one of the 18 districts of Hong Kong.
-It is located in the southern part of Hong Kong Island.
+It is located in the southern part of Hong Kong Island and the largest part of the island.
 It had a population of 274,994 in 2016.

 Geography

-The Southern District faces the South China Sea at the south, and is backed by hills and reservoirs, designated as Country Parks, at the north.
+The Southern District faces the South China Sea at the south, and is backed by hills and reservoirs, designated as country parks, at the north.
 The eastern half of the district is semi-rural, with some of Hong Kong's most popular beaches.
 The western half of the district is partly residential and partly industrial.

 Residential areas

-The residents of Southern District vary from the Chinese majority to the community of expats.
-The eastern half containing areas such as Stanley and Repulse Bay is especially popular among expats and affluent locals because of the combination of its close proximity to Central and the wholesome environment.
-The western half of Southern district is more urbanized and areas such as Aberdeen containing more housing developments than the eastern half.
+The residents of Southern District vary from the Chinese majority, resident minorities, to the community of expatriates.
+The eastern half containing areas such as Stanley and Repulse Bay is especially popular among expatriates and affluent locals because of the combination of its close proximity to Central and the wholesome environment.
+The western half of Southern district is more urbanized, with areas such as Aberdeen containing more housing developments than the eastern half.